Kelowna Springs Golf Course has its own page

 City needs to rethink Parkinson Recreation Centre Plan – letter on Castanet November 28 2022

 The city needs to go back to the 2015 options anlysis report.
-Read why in my letter linked below:

 https://www.castanet.net/news/Letters/398683/Rethink-rec-centre-plan